WayPointVenturesOrg/coursewarelibrary/ENU/55349AC/Labs/Mod01/0101-Plan an IPv4 addressing scheme.md

    > Verify that the results contain **PingSucceded:False** from **TOR-SVR1**.
 Also, note the yellow message: **WARNING: Ping to 172.16.18.20  failed with status: DestinationHostUnreachable**.
    >

-4. Complete the following to verify the default gateway on the router is accessible.
+4. Complete the following to verify the router's default gateway is accessible.

-   At the Windows PowerShell command prompt, enter the following command, and then press Enter:
+   At the Windows PowerShell command prompt, enter the following command, and then select Enter:

    ```
    Test-NetConnection 172.16.0.1